ConYel/piRNA_databases/README.md

 To reproduce the analysis you need to have installed docker.
-For more information about that please follow the information here: https://www.docker.com/get-started
+For more information about that please follow the information here: https://www.docker.com/get-started You can download the docker container in order to perform the analysis.